eccdaiy39/hashing/README.md

 ### Algorithms

-Based on the famous [RELIC cryptographic library](https://github.com/relic-toolkit/relic) we implement: hashing to $\mathbb{G}_2$ on the BW13-P310 curve with two methods presented in https://eprint.iacr.org/2022/996.
+Based on the famous [RELIC cryptographic library](https://github.com/relic-toolkit/relic) we implement: hashing to $\mathbb{G}_2$ on the BW13-P310 curve with two methods.
 The first method (Method I) is seen as a generlized  Fuentes et al method.
  The second one (Method II) is a further optimiation based on the first one.
-The preset file can be found in  <preset> folder in the name of gmp-ecc-bw310.sh.<br/>
+The preset file can be found in  <preset> folder in the name of x64-pbc-bw310.sh<br/>

 ### Requirements